 Debug Rule CLI

-In the Rules Editor, the DEBUG RULE button displays instructions for installing, configuring, and running the webtask CLI for debugging Rules.
+In the Rules Editor, the Save and Debug option displays instructions for installing, configuring, and running the webtask CLI for debugging Rules.
 Paste these commands into a terminal to see the

 console.log output and any unhandled exceptions that occur during Rule execution.